CampusAI/Hamiltonian-Generative-Networks/README.md

                         be stored.
 If not specified, datasets/ will be used as default.
   --params PARAMS [PARAMS ...]
-                        Set a parameter with the given value.
+                        Override one or more parameters in the config.
 The format of an argument is param_name=param_value.
-Nested parameters
+                        Nested parameters are accessible by using a dot, i.e.
-                        are accessible by using a dot, i.e. --param dataset.img_size=32.
-IMPORTANT: lists must be enclosed
+                        --param dataset.img_size=32.
+IMPORTANT: lists must be
-                        in double quotes, i.e. --param mass:"[0.5, 0.5]".
+                        enclosed in double quotes, i.e. --param
+                        environment.mass:"[0.5, 0.5]".
 ```